shtoystack/docker-guacamole/README.md

 I don't like that, as I am used to using Debian, and learnt not to mix repositories if you can avoid it.

 So, I have created a new tag "latest-pg14" in order to test the upgrade process.
 And it is surprisingly easy.
-Please have a look at the [upgrade instructions](https://github.com/abesnier/docker-guacamole/blob/master/UPGRADE.md) for details, should you chose to upgrade.
+Please have a look at the [upgrade instructions](https://GitHub.com/abesnier/docker-guacamole/blob/master/UPGRADE.md) for details, should you chose to upgrade.

 **2022-06-30** - Well ,well, well, the base Tomcat image never ceases to amaze me!
 Since the last image re-build the base image has now moved to Ubuntu Jammy (22.04.4 LTS).
 This came with an unexpected surprise: OpenSSL has been upgraded to 3.0.2.
 This might seem innocuous, but the build process of Guacamole Server failed, as it relies on deprecated methods.
 Source code for Guacamole has already been updated on GitHub, but not the downloadable source tarball from the official website.

-So, the latest tag is now built on the source code available on Github.
+So, the latest tag is now built on the source code available on GitHub.

 Oh, and by the way, updated to s6 overlay 3.1.1.2.